 We are committed to ensuring students with SEND needs access the full curriculum by giving them the appropriate support, which can be in the form of adult support in lessons, exam access arrangements and involving external agencies, such as counselling.
-We take pride in this all-inclusive approach and have had many successful stories of our SEND students flourishing at Lincoln UTC.
+We take pride in this all-inclusive approach and have had many successful stories of our SEND students flourish at Lincoln UTC.

-In 2023, the attainment 8 score and the progress 8 scores of our SEND students is 38.3 and -0.14 respectively.
-Nationally, the attainment 8 score of SEND students is 28.0 and the progress 8 score is -0.62.
-This suggests that our SEND students, on average, made nearly half a grade more progress in every GCSE qualification they studied and attained higher grades than the SEND students nationwide.
+In 2024, the attainment 8 score and the progress 8 score of our SEND students is 40.7 and +0.15 respectively.
+Nationally, the attainment 8 score of SEND students is 29.0 and the progress 8 score is -0.62.
+This suggests that our SEND students, on average, made nearly three quarter of a grade more progress in every GCSE qualification they studied and attained higher grades than the SEND students nationwide.

-When heavy machinery and dangerous chemicals are used in any practical subject, appropriate adult support and supervision are provided as required to the students with additional needs.
+When heavy machinery and dangerous chemicals are used in any practical subject, appropriate adult support and supervision are provided when required to the students with additional needs.
 Lincoln UTC takes risk assessments seriously to ensure that the learning environment of students with SEND is safe.